Rev. Dr. Wade Arnold

 Karen has worked in the office at Clemmons First Baptist since 2007.
 She works to achieve optimum office productivity and efficiency to support the business and activities of the church.

 Karen has lived in Clemmons for 14 years.
-She and her husband, Paul, are avid tennis fans.
-They are avid tennis fans and enjoying watching the Carolina Panthers and the Charlotte Hornets.
+She and her husband, Paul, are avid tennis fans, and enjoying watching the Carolina Panthers and the Charlotte Hornets.

 Karen is the proud mother of three children, Rebecca, Martha, and Carter.

 1 Corinthians 14:40 instructs that “all things should be done decently and in order.”
 As financial secretary, Ruth is accountable to the congregation, pastor, church Treasurer and the Finance Committee to rightly handle funds that come into the church treasury, as well as maintain accurate financial records.
 She has been happily employed at Clemmons First Baptist Church since May 2012.

 Ruth and her husband of 32 years, Randy, live in Mocksville.
 Their family includes a daughter, Quinn, and husband Clint, second daughter, Mica, and husband, Patrick.
 Ruth’s favorite things are her relationship with the Lord, her family, books, movies, and her dog, Max.